mist64/cbmsrc/README.md

 ### BASIC_MAX_REC, KERNAL_MAX_REC

-The Ultimax BASIC cartridge (901230-01, 901231-01).
+The Ultimax BASIC cartridge (MAX3102, 901230-01/901231-01).
 Contains an adapted version of the C64 KERNAL (-01) and a slightly patched version of BASIC.
+Reconstructed from BASIC_C64 and KERNAL_C64_01.

+### BASIC_MAX_MINI_REC

+The Ultimax MINI BASIC cartridge (MAX3101, 901233-01).
+Contains a stripped-down version of the C64 BASIC (no arrays, no trigonometry etc.) and a tiny 1.5 KB KERNAL-like OS.
 Reconstructed from BASIC_C64 and KERNAL_C64_01.

 ### KERNAL_C64_01